 On I Love Lucy, whenever Lucy or Ricky Ricardo gave out their phone number, they’d say it as “Murray Hill 5-9975.”
 Even though that may look and sound like gibberish to modern phone-users, it was perfectly normal at the time.
 Lucy, you got some ‘splaining to do.

-Phone numbers looked like this in the middle of the 20th century because of telephone exchanges.
-These were the hubs through which an area’s calls would be routed.
+Phone numbers looked like this in the middle of the 20th century because of telephone exchanges—the hubs through which an area’s calls would be routed.
 Phone subscribers were given a unique five-digit number within their service area.
-These would be preceded by two digits—which were identified by letters—that denoted the telephone exchange you were connected to.
+These would be preceded by two digits, which were identified by letters, that denoted the telephone exchange you were connected to.
 (Before the 1950s, some cities used three letters and four numbers, while others had two letters and three numbers.
 The two letter, five number format—or “2L-5N”—was eventually standardized throughout the country).

-The change did not happen without some resistance, however.
+The change didn’t happen without some resistance, however.
 People loved the literary charm of their old telephone exchange names, and groups like the Anti-Digit Dialing League and the Committee of Ten Million to Oppose All-Number Calling were formed to protest the switch.

 Wild, right?
 People actually used to pick up the phone and make calls.

 A version of this story ran in 2015; it has been updated for 2023.